Wiz-Works/LearnPeas/README.md

 ## Performance Notes

-- Some checks can be slow on large filesystems (multiple `find /` commands)
-- Extended mode adds significant runtime but provides comprehensive coverage
+- Extended enumeration adds significant runtime but provides comprehensive coverage
+- API key scanning can take several minutes on systems with large filesystems
+- Process monitoring runs for 60 seconds but can be skipped
 - Use `--quick` mode if time is critical
-- Long-running checks (API keys, process monitoring) can be skipped by pressing ENTER
+- Long-running checks (API keys, process monitoring, password hunting) can be skipped by pressing ENTER

 ## Operational Security